ava-labs/etna-devnet-resources/manual_etna_evm/README.md

 createChainTx, err := pWallet.IssueCreateChainTx(
     subnetID,               // Transaction id from 2 steps ago genesisBytes,           // L1 genesis
-    constants.SubnetEVMID,  // Really could be any cb58 sting, but for EVM you should use nil,                    // TODO: figure out what fixture extension is "My L1",                // Just a string
+    constants.SubnetEVMID,  // Really could be any cb58 string, but for EVM you should use nil,                    // TODO: Document fixture extension usage "My L1",                // Just a string
 )
 ```